dafny-lang/dafny/docs/_includes/Modules.md

 import B = A // error: circular
 ```

-You can have import statements at the toplevel, and you can import
+You can have import statements at the toplevel and you can import
 modules defined at the same level:

 ```dafny